react-native-datetimepicker/datetimepicker/README.md

 #### `neutralButton` (`optional`, `Android only`)

 Allows displaying neutral button on picker dialog.
-Pressing button can be observed in onChange handler as `event.type === 'neutralButtonPressed'`
+Pressing the button can be observed via the [`onNeutralButtonPress`](#onneutralbuttonpress-optional-android-only) callback.

 ```js
 <RNDateTimePicker neutralButton={{label: 'Clear', textColor: 'grey'}} />